PayThePizzo/Predictive-Analysis-Notes/README.md

 ---
 ## Visualize the labs!
-The labs are organized with the following hierarchy
+The labs are organized with the following hierarchy, if possible:
 * Lab X, the version of the document with additional notes, which are added to the professor's solution (I suggest to follow this)
   * The professor's solution for the Lab X
   * The class notes from the professor's Lab X